SebPobleteR/test/README.md

  - Built with cutting-edge LLVM/Clang (`proton-clang`)
  - Built with Link-Time Optimizations (LTO) enabled
+ - Available with pre-patched, in-kernel Magisk.
+With full support for Zygisk.
- - Added additional I/O schedulers, `maple` is set as default.
+ - Added additional I/O schedulers, `cfq` is set as default.
  - Various kernel and performance improvements from upstream, and even Qualcomm devices.
  - Backported changes from multiple devices, including newer Galaxy devices.
  - Replaced hardware RNG (HWRandom) with faster SRandom.
- - Support for the Linux Random Number Generator (LRNG).
- - State notifier support for various kernel drivers.
  - Disabled basic Samsung hardening (Knox, etc).
- - DriveDroid support.
+ - Support for DriveDroid/USB mass storage.
- - WireGuard support.
+ - Support for in-kernel WireGuard VPN.

 ## How to Install